markjprice/cs8dotnetcore3/errata.md

 ```
 dotnet new razorclasslib --support-pages-and-views
 ```
-In Step 7, the [compact folders](https://github.com/microsoft/vscode-docs/blob/vnext/release-notes/v1_41.md#compact-folders-in-explorer) feature introduced in Visual Studio Code 1.41 in November 2019 might confuse you.
+Also, the [compact folders](https://github.com/microsoft/vscode-docs/blob/vnext/release-notes/v1_41.md#compact-folders-in-explorer) feature introduced in Visual Studio Code 1.41 in November 2019 might confuse you.
 The compact folders feature means that nested folders like `/Areas/MyFeature/Pages/` are shown in a compact form if they do not contain files.
-If you would like to disable the compact folders feature:
+If you would like to disable the compact folders feature, complete the following steps:
 1. In Visual Studio Code, navigate to **Code** | **Preferences** | **Settings**, or press `Cmd` + `,`
 2. In the **Search settings** box, enter `compact`
-3. Clear the check box.
+3. Clear the **Explorer: Compact Folders** check box, as shown in the following screenshot:
-4. Close the settings editor.
 ![Disabling the compact folders feature](https://github.com/markjprice/cs8dotnetcore3/blob/master/disable-compact-folders.png)
+4. Close the **Settings** editor.